facebookresearch/ParlAI/parlai/crowdsourcing/tasks/turn_annotations/README.md

+# THIS TASK TRANSITION IS STILL A WIP

 # Turn Annotations MTurk Task

 This task will collect conversations between a human and a model.
 After each response by the model, the human will be prompted to annotate the model's response by selecting  checkboxes that represent customizable attributes of that response.